 Contextual performance, otherwise known as organizational citizenship behavior, extra-role performance or non-job-specific performance, as an additional dimension of performance referring to any behaviors in which employees go beyond their formal job requirements, such as taking on extra tasks, showing initiative or helping colleagues.
 Several controlled studies and meta-analyses have demonstrated that these behaviors influence the perception of employees’ overall job performance by their managers and, as a result, boosts performance ratings.
 Employees who voluntarily help others with work-related problems, make constructive suggestions to improve the efficiency of work processes or co-operate with others to serve the interests of the organization, therefore, tend to receive substantially higher performance ratings.

 Implicit person theory (IPT) defines a person’s implicit beliefs about the malleability of personal attributes.
 It refers to the extent to which an individual believes that personal assets such as ability or talent are fixed or, rather, can change or develop over time.
-A randomized study finds that managers that believe the former, tend to give lower ratings for good performance when their employees have previously been given a negative performance rating.
+A blank, randomized study finds that managers that believe the former, tend to give lower ratings for good performance when their employees have previously been given a negative performance rating.
 This suggests that such managers tend to pay less attention to the actual performance of an employee once they have already formed an impression.

 On the other end of the spectrum, managers who inherently believe that people can change and improve tend to give higher ratings for good performance when their employees have previously been given a negative performance rating, suggesting that they base the grading on a more conscientious consideration of the performance instead of their initial impression.